Hazards Created by Potholes

 If, after the procedural loopholes are navigated correctly, and the case goes forward, the State will defend the claim vigorously, often including motions to dismiss and other court filings seeking to dispose of the case altogether.
 Then, if the claim survives the State's defense motions and is ultimately successful for the injured party, there may be a smaller recovery than anticipated or deserved.

 Because of the difficulty involved in litigating such cases, often attorneys will only consider taking a pothole case if the facts surrounding causation are crystal clear and the injuries are severe.

 The following video provides some tips on how to avoid potholes on the roadways.Sacramento Car Accident Lawyer

->

-> I'm Ed Smith, a car accident lawyer in Sacramento.
-If you or a loved one sustained injuries caused by a careless driver, I am happy to give free and friendly advice.
-Simply call me at (916) 921-6400 or (800) 404-5400.
+I'm Ed Smith, a car accident lawyer in Sacramento.
+If you or a loved one sustained injuries caused by a careless driver, we are happy to give free and friendly advice.
+Simply call us at (916) 921-6400 or (800) 404-5400.

->

-> Photo Attribution: pixabay user Jacob Ode
+Photo Attribution: pixabay user Jacob Ode